JulianusAurelius/Syneural-Website/Syneural/readme.txt

             to program in, however, from a lot of testing and planning, my system can handle any combination of answering and unanswering that the user does.
 Only thing is, that without JQuery, my JS relies on the user clicking on the element, not actually entering information in -Progress bar 100%.
-When the programm bar makes it to 100%, a message is displayed underneat it, and if you backtrack something (to reduce it from 100%), the message disappears.
+When the progress bar makes it to 100%, a message is displayed underneath it, and if you backtrack something (to reduce it from 100%), the message disappears.
         -Form styling.
 By using HTML divs, classes, id, and everything else (that I have used throughout the entire project anyways,) I have style the form to be very visually appealing.
 However, I can't alter the inputs